TEACHING 1230 Introduction to Education 2 Credits

 Prereqs/Coreqs: P: Admission to School of Education, TEACHING 3320

-TEACHING 3040 Reading and Literacy in the Elementary and Middle School 3 Credits
+TEACHING 3040 Reading and Literacy in the Elementary School 3 Credits

-This course introduces teacher candidates to the theoretical and practical aspects of literacy instruction with specific attention to teaching phonemic awareness, phonics, fluency, vocabulary, and comprehension to the elementary and middle level child.
+This course introduces teacher candidates to the theoretical and practical aspects of literacy instruction, specifically teaching phonemic awareness, phonics, fluency, vocabulary, and comprehension to children in grades kindergarten through fourth grade.
 Candidates will explore strategies, materials, and learning environments that support literacy development.
-The course will explore characteristics of emerging, developing, transitional, and skilled readers.
-Literacy is viewed as a developmental process with promoting children's love of reading and time spent reading as crucial elements.
+The course will explore the characteristics of emerging, developing, transitional, and skilled readers and writers.

 Components: Class